smapiot/piral/docs/specs/pilet-specification.md

 ### `author`

-The `author` property is a standard NPM field that is optional for a pilet.
+The `author` property is a standard npm field that is optional for a pilet.

 The property contains information about the author in the form of a string or an object containing properties such as `name`, `email`, and `url`.
 The string's format can be either a simple string or an email string (format: `name <email>`).